 What is Debating?

-But, I Don’t Agree With That Debating Topic…
+But I Disagree With That Debating Topic…

 Sometimes people are given topics they disagree with.
-When I was at college, we were given a slip of paper with the debate question.
+When I was at college, we were given the slip of paper with the debate question.
 We were then told to debate the positive or negative side of that view.
 This created an interesting debate when I was asked to argue for abortion even though I am vehemently against abortion.

 For homeschoolers, debating varying topics helps broaden their worldview and understand the perspectives of others – especially as many people think homeschoolers have a narrow worldview.

 The purpose of debating is to succinctly express yourself clearly to those around you, using persuasive arguments.
 It aims to help you refine and hone your ideas to be more acceptable to those listening.

 It also aims to pick holes in your theories and point out your inconsistencies, so you eventually develop a more well-rounded argument that is persuasive to listeners.

 Improved critical thinking skills